Oliveolive_Asktheexpert_Article_header.jpg

 Reusing Olive Waste | Ask the Expert

-Over 3 million tonnes of olive oil is produced each year.¹ This generates a huge amount of leftover solid waste which is challenging to dispose of, as it is high in antimicrobial chemicals, salt, and fats.
-If untreated, this waste can disrupt soils and pollute waterways² - but could it actually be a source of valuable products instead?
+Over 3 million tonnes of olive oil is produced each year.
+This generates a massive amount of leftover solid waste, which is challenging to dispose of, as it is high in antimicrobial chemicals, salt, and fats.
+If untreated, this waste can disrupt soils and pollute waterways - but could we use it as a valuable raw material?

 Why is olive waste - or pomace - a problem?